ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/Macros/Samples/Change font family and size/index.md

 ## Description

-Change font family and size on all slides in your presentation.
+Changes the font family and/or size on all the slides in your presentation.

 <!-- This code snippet is shown in the screenshot. -->